anders-torbjornsen/zem/README.md

 # Zem

-An Ethereum smart contracts deployment system for [Hardhat](https://github.com/nomiclabs/hardhat).
+An Ethereum/Starknet smart contracts deployment system for [Hardhat](https://github.com/nomiclabs/hardhat).

 Zem manages deployments, storing what contracts are deployed where, the versions of those contracts and can automatically redeploy them if desired.
 Also handles ERC1967 upgradeable proxy contracts.
 It stores a json file on a per-network basis to keep track of all of this.